ytxiuxiu/grunt-cloudinary-upload/README.md

 Default value: `['png', 'jpg', 'jpeg', 'gif']`

 A array contains all extension names of images in your project.
 These kind of files will be uploaded to Cloudinary as an image (`resource_type = 'image'`).
 In another word, any other kind of files will be uploaded as raw file (`resource_type = 'raw'`).
 (See: [All upload options](http://cloudinary.com/documentation/node_image_upload#all_upload_options))

+#### options.removeVersion
+Type: `Boolean`
+Default value: `false`

+The version number will be removed in the url if this option is `true`.

+For example, `http://res.cloudinary.com/your-cloud-name/image/upload/some-version/images/me.png` will be replaced by `http://res.cloudinary.com/your-cloud-name/image/upload/images/me.png`.

 ### Usage Examples